National Program Office

 - Sharing information and informing policy at multiple levels to account for the day-to-day realities of providing quality care to those most in need.

 - Supporting the external cross-site evaluation being conducted by RTI International (RTI).

-- Launched a public website for the Alliance (www.alliancefordiabetes.org) and use of Social Media
+- Public website for the Alliance (www.alliancefordiabetes.org) and use of Social Media

-- Established a National Advisory Board (NAB) comprised of seven national experts in the area of diabetes and disparities
+- National Advisory Board (NAB) comprised of six national experts in the area of diabetes and disparities

-- Built partnerships with the leadership of national organizations sharing the Alliance goal of reducing disparities in diabetes through face-to-face meeting.
+- Partnerships with the leadership of national organizations sharing the Alliance goal of reducing disparities in diabetes through face-to-face meeting.

-- Hosted an Invited National Summit in Washington, DC in March 2012.
-Approximately 100 leaders of national organizations gathered to discuss policy considerations and approaches arising from the on-the-ground experience of the grantee partners.
-A link to the full Policy Considerations Report arising from these discussions is forthcoming and will be posted to the Alliance website (www.alliancefordiabetes.org) in Fall 2012.
+- Invited National Summit convened in Washington, DC in March 2012.
+Policy Considerations Report arising from these discussions was published on the Alliance website (www.alliancefordiabetes.org) in Fall 2012.

 For more information on the National Program Office, please contact National Program Office Deputy Director, Julia A. Dodge at firstname.lastname@example.org.